LOOSE-LIPS/loose-lips-2.0/src/routes/blog/editors-pick-kallida-festival/index.md

 banner:
   - imported/editors-pick-kallida-festival/image866.jpeg
 description: >-
-  For this version of Editors&#39; Pick, Jack selects a charming recollection of Kallida Festival, reminding us of the kind of reckless abandon we will no doubt be able to recreate in the not-too-distant future..
+  For this version of Editors' Pick, Jack selects a charming recollection of Kallida Festival, reminding us of the kind of reckless abandon we will no doubt be able to recreate in the not-too-distant future..
 As we head into July, a month which is on average the warmest month in the Northern